Cozy Peach Kitchen

 Mushroom cheesesteak with chips and French onion dip in background.

 This is one of my favorite recipes.
 The mushrooms in this "cheesesteak" are BURSTING with umami flavor.
 Mushrooms are a great meat replacement for vegetarian cooking because they're a little chewy and packed with savory umami flavor.
-These little fungi are full of vitamins and minerals, making them a nutritious sandwich stuffer.

 This quick weeknight recipe can be thrown together in just over 30 minutes.
 If you're looking for an easy appetizer, you can cut the sub in halves or thirds and share as mushroom sliders at a Superbowl party.